bytedance/kernel/Documentation/admin-guide/mm/hugetlbpage.rst

         will exceed HugePages_Total \* Hugepagesize.
 To get more detailed information, please, refer to
         ``/sys/kernel/mm/hugepages`` (described below).
+hugetlb_free_vmemmap
+	When CONFIG_HUGETLB_PAGE_FREE_VMEMMAP is set, this enables freeing unused vmemmap pages associated with each HugeTLB page.

 ``/proc/filesystems`` should also show a filesystem of type "hugetlbfs"